CocoaBob/Pebcode/README.md

 ![](Images/06.png)

-Back in Xcode, right click on the project in the Project Navigator and select **Add Files to “Project Name”** :
+Back in Xcode, right click on the project in the Project navigator and select **Add Files to “Project Name”** :

 ![](Images/07.png)